PhysicalBit7/notes/docs/computer-networks/Chapter2.md

 __POST__ is often used when a user fills out a form, for example, when a user provides search words to a search engine.
 The user is still requesting a Web page from the server, but the specific contents of the Web page depend on what the user entered into the form fields.
 If the value of the method field is _POST_, then the entity body contains what the user entered into the form fields

+{: .note}
-__To note__, the above about POST does not necessarily mean that it is used.
+The above about POST does not necessarily mean that it is used.
 Normally GET is used and the URL is modified.
 If a user searches for "monkeys" and "bananas", a GET message is used with the url being something like _"www.somesite.com/animalsearch?monkeys&bananas"_

 #### HTTP Response Message
 Below is a typical response message coming after a request